raghavashok24/kira-bank-rfi-bot/README.md

 and `GET /api/predictions/log` shows the most recent scoring activity across the whole account — a durable audit trail independent of whatever `/api/predictions` happens to compute live right now.

+**Retraining is always on the complete history, and a process restart doesn't start over.** Two related but different things are worth separating here.
+First: every retrain (triggered by a webhook event, the hourly safety-net job, or a manual "run ingestion now") always fits fresh on 100% of the transactions currently in the database — not an incremental/partial update layered on top of a stale prior model.
+For a dataset this size (tens of confirmed positives, not millions of rows) a full batch fit is the statistically correct choice, not a shortcut: it means "a new transaction was ingested" always implies "the very next retrain sees it, along with everything else that's ever been ingested", with no risk of the model quietly drifting from what the database actually contains.
+Second, and this is what "starting over" usually really means in
+practice: the trained model itself (classifier, scaler, vocabulary, pattern findings) is now cached in the database (`model_state` table) every time a retrain finishes, and restored from there the instant the process starts back up (`GET`-ing the dashboard right after a Render redeploy or a free-tier spin-up no longer shows "untrained" while a fresh retrain runs — it shows the model that was already learned).
+The normal retrain cycle still runs exactly as before on top of that and will replace the cached model with a fully current one the moment new data justifies it — this cache only closes the gap between process start and that first retrain.
+One caveat worth being explicit about: `model_state` lives in the same SQLite file as `transactions`.
+On a platform with no persistent disk (see "Deploying on Render" above), a real restart wipes both together, and this cache can't survive that — only a persistent disk (or Sumsub itself, via the existing auto-backfill-on-empty-database recovery) can make the underlying transaction history durable across that kind of restart.
+What this cache *does* solve is the more common case of a soft restart where the disk
+survives: the model resumes immediately instead of retraining from a blank slate every single time.

 ## The dashboard